 In the coming years, we can expect the role of many IT admins to shift to include more security-related responsibilities.
 It will be a tough transition for some, but the results will benefit everyone.

-Privacy is entirely possible for any home or business network.
+Privacy is entirely possible for any home or business network and the smart technology they use.
 But in a business setting, the priorities and parameters must be planned ahead of time.
 Guarding yourself and your business means securing important details.